adamga/Log-Egress-AI/README.md

 log4j.appender.R.instrumentationKey=ed8a0337-d85a-46d6-9448-4c9f67165808
 ```

-Build and run the application
+Build and run the application:
 ```
 mvn clean package
 mvn tomcat7:run
 ```

+If you are deploying this to a container, take your packaged .war file (from the maven command above) and create your dockerfile (or docker compose)

 ### Export log data from Application Insights to Storage Account Blob Storage
 Set up log ingress to storage account by going to selected Application Insights resources -> "Configuration" -> "Continuous Export"